 Ring galaxies have yellow, old cores with little to no star formation, gas, or dust, and blue rings full of energetic gas and young stars separated from the core.
 They probably form when small galaxies pass through the centers of larger elliptical galaxies, forming a ring system just like Saturn’s rings formed when a moon passed too close to it eons ago.

-Unfortunately, no ring galaxies are close enough or bright enough to be observed in amateur telescopes.
+Unfortunately, no ring galaxies are close enough or bright enough to be observed with amateur telescopes.

 8. Ultra-Diffuse Galaxies (L)